Speakers

 Michael Platt is a neuroscientist known for asking some of the most challenging questions in 21st century neuroscience – and conceiving innovative ways to find the answers.
 Principle questions focus on the biological mechanisms that underlie decision-making in social environments, the grasp of which has broad-scale implications for improving health and welfare in societies worldwide.
 Broad expertise in psychology, economics, evolutionary biology and ethology, in addition to collaborations with colleagues in these fields, have enabled him to reach ever-deeper levels of understanding about the neural bases of cognitive behaviour.
 Michael received his B.A at Yale and his Ph.D. at the University of Pennsylvania, both in anthropology, and did a post-doctoral fellowship in neuroscience at New York University.
 He is the Author of “The Leader’s Brain” (Wharton School Press) and over 200 articles.
 Current teaching at Wharton includes “Introduction to Brain Science for Business” and “The Neuroscience of Business.”

 Mallika Sarma is a human biologist exploring how humans survive and thrive in extreme environments.
 Mallika’s work centers on human biobehavioral changes related to stress and resilience in novel, energy-intensive, harsh, and/or unpredictable landscapes.
 Her research has examined the varying intersections of neuroendocrine systems, energetic physiology, environmental signals, neurovestibular adaptation, problem solving, and social dynamics and behavior in extreme settings including the Himalayas, Central Congo Basin, American Rocky Mountains, and spaceflight.
 Mallika received her B.S. in Evolutionary Anthropology and Psychology at the University of Michigan, her M.A. and Ph.D. in Anthropology at the University of Notre Dame, and was a Translational Research Institute for Space Health postdoctoral fellow at the Johns Hopkins School of Medicine.
-She is currently an assistant professor in the department of Anthropology and director of the Health and BioBehavior (HaBB) Lab.
+She is currently an assistant professor in the department of Anthropology and director of the Health and BioBehavior (HaBB) Lab at the University of Pennsylvania.

 Jen Wagner, MD, MS, CEO, PROSPER